 You could be owed £1,000s in compensation if NFU Mutal mis-sold you your Whole of Life policy.

 Many consumers have been mis-sold their Whole of Life cover by NFU Mutal.
 NFU Mutal failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

-If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases NFU Mutal failed to inform their consumers of this risk.
+If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases NFU Mutal failed to inform their customers of this risk.

 If you believe you were mis-sold your whole of life policy by NFU Mutal, start you claim by completing the form opposite.